Oxford is committed to diversity, equity and inclusion in our organization and the community.

 While the location of what exactly constitutes move to downtown Ann Arbor may be debatable, the amount of commercial real estate space the vicinity offers tends to remain the same.
-According to a recent article by Concentrate Ann Arbor, there are just two projects underway which promise commercial space within the greater downtown area.
+According to a recent article by Concentrate Ann Arbor, there are just two projects underway which promise commercial office space within the greater downtown area.
 The first of these is a redevelopment of 210 S. Fourth into a six-story building with ground-floor retail options, while the second is at 315 S. Main, slated to be six stories, with ground-floor retail space for lease and Ann Arbor office space above.

 Residential space, however is a different story, as there are several construction projects either underway or scheduled for the near future.
 Most of these projects are just outside of the Main and Liberty corridor, such as the six-story, mixed use/ 245 apartment build-out at 615 South Main.